matt-byers-redmarker/Udacity-linux-server-config/README.md

 $ git clone https://github.com/matt-byers-redmarker/catalogue-app-submission.git
 ```

 In order for my app to run correctly, I renamed my 'catalogue_application.py' file to '__init__.py'.
 I also renamed my 'database_setup.py' file to 'models.py' and moved it one directory up into my 'catalog' directory.
 I also moved my 'lots_of_categories.py' file up one directory.
-I then changed the 'create_enine' functionality inside my 'models.py', 'init.py', and 'lots_of_categories.py' file

 ```
 $ cd /catalogue-app-submission/